MC6011 - Corporate Communications (2023/24)

 • Communications strategies for crisis and issues management

-• Evaluation of corporate communications
+• Evaluation of Corporate Communication campaigns/programmes

 On completing the module students will be able to :